-MMSP registration applications will close at midnight at the end of 31 March 2022, meaning all applications for MMSP registration must be submitted to us before 1 April 2022.
-However, if you replace your installation (Chapter 3, Section 9) you will need to make a new registration to continue receiving MMSP payments.
-This will remain open until 31 December 2028.
+MMSP registration applications will close at midnight at the end of 31 March 2022, meaning all applications for MMSP registration must be submitted to us by this deadline.
+However, if you replace your installation (Chapter 3, Section 9) you will need to make a new registration application to continue receiving MMSP payments.
+Registration applications can be made up until 31 December 2028.